 Manda and Jonathan grew up, just outside Manchester and escaped to the country in 2011.
-They live on a small holding with their three dogs, three cats, three ponies, three sheep (can you see a pattern?) hens, Ali the turkey and Lucy the goose.
+They live on a small holding with their Border Terrier Betty, two cats, three ponies, three sheep, hens, Ali the turkey and Lucy the goose.
 If your dog(s) are looking for a pawfect doggy holiday in beautiful rural Wales with lots of open spaces and plenty of cuddles, then this is the place for them.

 Whilst on holiday in India Manda had a shower off an elephant and they spent an ‘interesting’ night in a dung hut with some huge ants and a frog.